-Just before the turn of the century a new mode of transportation was seen and heard on the California landscape.
+Just before the turn of the century, a new mode of transportation was seen and heard in California.
 It made an enormous racket like a rapidly popping string of firecrackers.
 It spewed smoke and stirred giant clouds of dust.
-It thrilled youngsters of the day and frightened animals.
-Some referred to it as a "horseless carriage."
-Others called it an "automobile."
+It thrilled youngsters and frightened animals.
+Some referred to this machine as a "horseless carriage," otherwise known as the "automobile."

 Initial Registration & Licensing

-The secretary of state handled vehicle registrations from 1905 until 1913 when the legislature gave the task to the state treasurer.
-At the same time, the Engineering Department (predecessor of the Department of Public Works and forerunner of today's Department of Transportation) became custodian of vehicle records.
+The Secretary of State handled vehicle registrations from 1905 until 1913, when the Legislature gave the task to the State Treasurer.
+At the same time, the Engineering Department (predecessor of the Department of Public Works and forerunner to today's Department of Transportation) became the custodian of vehicle records.

-The first Department of Motor Vehicles was created in 1915 with enactment of Senator E.S.
+The Department of Motor Vehicles was created in 1915 with the enactment of Senator E.S.
 Birdsall's "Vehicle Act of 1915."
 Vehicle registrations that year had climbed to 191,000.

 In 1921, the powers and duties of the Department of Motor Vehicles were transferred to the Division of Motor Vehicles, part of the newly created Department of Finance.
 The move reflected recognition of the division's revenue producing status.

-In 1931, the DMV became a stand-alone state department and has remained in this status to the present day.
+In 1931, the DMV became a stand-alone state department.